danielriosgarza/microbesGYM/README.md

----

 # MicrobesGYM

-**Model-based simulation and reinforcement learning framework for microbiome control**
+## Model-based simulation and reinforcement learning framework for microbiome control

 MicrobesGYM combines **kinetic modeling** and **reinforcement learning (RL)** to design, simulate, and train controllers for microbial ecosystems.
 It integrates dynamic biochemical modeling with data-driven control, enabling *in silico* experimentation and AI-driven discovery of control strategies.